AaltoSciComp/scicomp-docs/triton/tut/array.rst

 still want them to not be too short.
 30 minutes is a good target time, so try to combine smaller tasks to fit that.

+Want to avoid having a lot of different output files, but still

 Exercises
 =========